rodakrafal/NIDUC/README.md

 # NIDUC
-Iplementation of Go-Back-N ARQ protocol in Python
+Impementation of ARQ protocol in Python
+Interpreter version: 3.9.2